lupyuen/lupyuen.github.io/src/marathon.md

 Do this while running (pic above)

-1.  __Breathe In:__ Pull deep into our lungs, as much air as possible
+1.  [__Breathe In Deep:__](https://www.runnersworld.com/training/a63952723/diaphragm-breathing-exercises/) Pull deep into our lungs, as much air as possible

 1.  __Breathe Some More:__ Really stretch our Diaphragm